 “One of the issues of whole wheat flour production is the lack of well-established milling procedures.
 Whole grain flours are produced by a variety of techniques and result in flours with widely different particle sizes and functionalities.
 Another issue with whole wheat flour utilization is shelf-life.
 Whole wheat flour is highly susceptible to rancidity due to the presence of lipolytic enzymes.”
 Andres F Doblado-Maldonado from his 2012 Masters Thesis at the University of Nebraska, New Technologies for Whole Wheat Processing Addressing Milling and Storage Issues

 I already know that this post is going to create a firestorm of controversy.
 That’s OK.
-Understand that it’s not geared towards everyone --- only those who are chronically ill (HERE or the list we'll discuss later), chronically overweight (about 80% of the US population when you factor in the 8-10% who are “SKINNY FAT“), or dealing with CHRONIC PAIN --- according to estimates, as many as 100 million Americans.
-The fact that people will probably question that grains might be part of their health problem(s) is legitimate --- I’ve asked some of the same questions myself.
+Understand that it’s not geared towards everyone — only those who are chronically ill (HERE), chronically overweight (about 80% of the US population when you factor in the 8-10% who are “SKINNY FAT“), or dealing with CHRONIC PAIN — according to estimates, as many as 100 million Americans.
+The fact that people question that grains could be part of their health problem(s) is legitimate — I’ve asked some of the same questions myself.

-The first thing I want everyone to realize is that not everyone is sensitive to GLUTEN or other grains, which, by the way, are virtually all GLUTEN CROSS REACTORS.
+The first thing I want everyone to realize is that not everyone is sensitive to GLUTEN or other grains, which, by the way, are virtually all GLUTEN CROSS-REACTORS.
 Some of you can handle these with no apparent problems.
 But also understand that just because a problem is not “apparent” does not necessarily mean it doesn’t exist.

-Grains can be divided into two large categories; these are legumes, which include all types of beans (UNFORTUNATELY, SOY) and the cereal grains (wheat, rye, barely, corn, etc, etc, etc).
+Grains can be divided into two large categories; these are legumes, which include all types of BEANS (UNFORTUNATELY, SOY) and the cereal grains (wheat, rye, barely, corn, etc, etc, etc).
 All have three main parts; the bran, the germ, and the endosperm.
 The bran, or “husk” of each kernel, is where MOST OF THE FIBER is found.
-It’s also where part of the B-VITAMINS and most of the minerals are found, as well as the majority of the oils (it’s the oils that tend to go rancid fairly quickly, once the grain is milled).
+It’s also where part of the B-VITAMINS and most of the minerals are found, as well as the majority of the oils (it’s the oils that tend to go rancid fairly quickly once the grain is milled).

 The germ is the part of the grain that actually sprouts and becomes a new plant.
 The rest of the B-Vitamins are found here, as well as ANTIOXIDANTS and the rest of the oils.
 It contains several vitamins and minerals, as well as being made up of about one third protein.
 The endosperm is not only the by far the biggest part of the grain, it’s where the majority of the starchy carbohydrate meant to feed the “germinated” seed is found.

-First and foremost, the quote above shows that most Americans are not eating whole grains (and when they do, they are largely being duped as you’ll see shortly).
+First and foremost, the quote above shows that most Americans are not eating whole grains (and when they do, they are largely being duped as you’ll also see shortly).
 Secondly, the grain-based products they are eating are usually highly refined (the bran and germ are removed).
 Why?
 Because flour that is not heavily refined not only spoils and goes rancid quickly, it tends to attract weevils and other critters (those of you who are old enough know what I am talking about).

 Enrichment is what politicians do at the expense of the citizens they are supposed to represent.
-It's also one of the many ways food manufactures dupe people who don't know better.
+It’s also one of the many ways food manufactures dupe people who don’t know better.
 I have a friend who is in the pet food manufacturing industry.
 He tells me that synthetic vitamins & minerals are not only widely available, but dirt cheap.
-This is why manufacturers can advertise that radically unhealthy breakfast cereals such as Count Chocula, Coco Puffs, Donutz, Captain Crunch, Golden Grahams, Froot Loops, Trix, Super Sugar Crisp, Apple Jacks, Honey Smacks, METH & CRACK, and a myriad of others, are "fortified" with the whole day's supply of a dozen or so essential vitamins and minerals.
-If you aren't familiar with the difference between nutrition that comes from food and the synthetic garbage added to these products so industry can make absurd claims about nutrition (for instance, Total Cereal claims to supply, "100% of the Daily Value of 11 vitamins and minerals"), then you need to read THIS.

 MODERN GRAINS ARE NOT AS HEALTHY AS WE’VE BEEN LED TO BELIEVE

-THE SMOKING GUNS
+THE FIRST SMOKING GUN

 FUNCTIONAL MEDICINE expert, Dr. Mark Hyman (MD) says of these modern grains, “This new modern wheat may look like wheat, but it is different in three important ways that all drive obesity, diabetes, heart disease, cancer, dementia and more.
-It contains a super starch, amylopectin A, that is super fattening, a form of super gluten that is super inflammatory, and acts like a super drug that is super addictive and makes you crave and eat more."
-Dr William Davis (MD) who wrote the legendary book Wheat Belly stated that, "This stocky little high-yield plant, a distant relative of the wheat our mothers used to bake muffins, biochemically light-years removed from the wheat of just 40 years ago."
+It contains a super starch, amylopectin A, that is super fattening, a form of super gluten that is super inflammatory, and acts like a super drug that is super addictive and makes you crave and eat more.”
+Can anyone say GLUTOMORPHIN?

 And to top it all off, my mom’s first cousin, DR. JAMES BRALY, a nationally respected expert on the immune system and natural allergy relief (not to mention, long-time physician to the rich and famous) was lecturing and writing about the health problems associated with grains clear back in 2002.
 In his hit book, Dangerous Grains, he lists on the back jacket some of the health problems connected with the consumption of modern grains via peer-review….